tomiito/developer-documentation/source/includes/supply/_surveys.md

 }
 ```

-Returns a list of all live survey opportunities available through the Exchange for which you have an allocation or entry link.
+Returns a list of all live survey opportunities available through the Exchange for which you do not have an allocation or entry link.

 <aside class="notice">After <a href="#post-create-a-link">creating an entry link</a> you can <a href="#get-list-allocated-surveys">list allocated surveys</a> or <a href="#get-show-an-allocated-survey">show an allocated survey</a> to access these opportunities.</aside>